LaPiova/PyRegexGen/README.md

 # PyRegexGen
 Trie-based regex generator in python.

+The alpha version of the Trie class.
+Implemented when working on leetcode: Palindrome Pairs.